Recovery conversations: Industry expert tips & webinar highlights.

 Therefore, many industry players have had to go beyond marketing messaging and reshape the way they operate and do business.
 Pre-bookings and time-slot management are now crucial to ensure a safer visit, for example.

-Convious’ Crowd Control technology for instance, offers features such as visitor forecast reports, contactless payments, capacity management, visitor spread tools integrated with dynamic pricing for revenue maximization, and so on.
+Convious’ Crowd Control technology for instance, offers features such as visitor forecast reports, contactless payments, capacity management, visitor spread tools integrated with dynamic pricing for revenue maximisation, and so on.

 A top-notch capacity management tool, along with a high conversion check out that integrates with your venues’ own website will set you on the right track to start selling more direct and stop relying so much on third-party resellers.